 In our COVID Revenue Impact Study, we found that organizations slipped 8% more late stage pipeline deals (stage 2 and above) compared to the same quarter last year.

 Sales activity data includes any activity that any member of the revenue team engages in with a customer or prospect.
 It can include emails, meetings, calls, and marketing campaigns, for example.
 When this data is easily accessible and highly visible, sales teams can see whether a prospect is truly engaged and determine the health of the deal more accurately.

 Tracking sales activity data not only shows you prospect engagement, but is also a way to gauge your sales performance metrics.

 However, reliable sales activity data is notoriously hard to find because it requires manual data entry from your sales reps.
-Often that data is inaccurate, out of date, or missing.
-And who can blame them—reps want to , not enter data.
-New sales technologies are emerging that automatically track sales activity data, so it’s always real-time, accurate, and available from anywhere.
+Often, that data is inaccurate, out of date, or missing.
+And who can blame them—reps want to spend time selling, not entering data.
+New sales technologies are emerging that automatically track sales activity data so that it's always real-time, accurate, and available from anywhere.

 Clari's CRM Score is an artificial intelligence-driven numeric value based on an analysis of historical data from opportunities, such as how long a deal has stayed in a given sales stage, whether the close date has been pulled in or pushed out, and whether the deal size has increased or decreased.

 A deal with a high CRM Score may require less attention than a deal with a low CRM Score.
-It’s a critical input for pipeline management.
-Here’s how it works as part of the 4-Point Deal Inspection.
+It's a critical input for pipeline management.
+Here's how it works as part of a 4-point deal inspection.